threerings/narya/src/as/com/threerings/README.txt

   error (grraah!).
 There is a compiler option "-compiler.warn-no-constructor" but it generates a flotilla of warnings from standard classes in the flash library, so it's slightly useless.
+  ***Update: What the heck.
+I noticed today that DSet has no constructor and I've never had any trouble instantiating those.
+Why would not having a constructor be an error for some classes and not others?
+Grraahh!

+- Static initializers can be emulated: public class A
+  {
+      private static function staticInit () :void
+      {
+          // whatever
+      }

+      staticInit(); // will be placed inside the real static initializer }